TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

    only the row(s) containing "2" will appear on the widget (this would include groups with id "123")
    NOTE: You can filter multiple 'Group IDs' by separating with ';'
-         Enter '!' (not) to make the filter include rows that do NOT have the requested filters Enter '&' (and) to make the filter include rows where all the requested filters match                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         Enter '|' (or)  to make the filter include rows where any of the requested filters match [DEFAULT]
+         Enter '!' (not) to make the filter include rows that do NOT have the requested filters Enter '&' (and) to make the filter include rows where all the requested filters match
                         NOTE: |(or) is default - will be the default anyway unless '!' or '&' used

    WARNING: Only enter one of '!|&' characters as only one search type can be used within a single filter.